bmc/passwordthing-scala/README.md

 If you know [Play][], you know what to do.

-If you don't, download [Play][], clone this repo, change your directory to the top level of the repo, and type:
+If you don't, download [Play][], clone this repo, fire up a command shell, change your directory to the top level of the repo, and type (on a Unix or a Mac):

-    play run
+    DBPATH=sample.sqlite3 play run

 to run it in development mode.
-If you totally trust that I've built a rock- solid piece of demoware, you can type `play start` to run it in production mode.
+If you totally trust that I've built a rock- solid piece of demoware, you can type:

+    DBPATH=sample.sqlite3 play start

+to run it in production mode.
 You'll have to hit `Ctrl-D` to detach it into the background.

-See <http://www.playframework.org/documentation/2.0.3/Production> for more details.
+See <http://www.playframework.org/documentation/2.0.3/Production> for more details on running Play applications.

+### The sample database

+The sample database, `sample.sqlite3`, contains a single user with administrative privileges:

+* Username: `admin`
+* Password: `password`

+Admin users can create, read, update and delete other users.
+(They can only see their own web site passwords, though, at least through the UI.)
+I recommend that you either:

+* change the `admin` user's password, or
+* create a new user with administrative privileges, log in as that user, and then delete the `admin` user.

 [Play]: http://playframework.org/
 [evolutions]: http://scala.playframework.org/documentation/2.0.3/Evolutions